 The demand for psychiatric professionals rises during times of economic recession.
 Specialty fields continue to rise as people, and psychiatrists, educate themselves on different mental issues.
 Each of these specialties offers a high salary.

-According the Bureau of Labor Statistics (BLS), the average salary for a psychiatrist in 2010 was $167,610, with almost no unemployment.
+According the Bureau of Labor Statistics (BLS), the average salary for a psychiatrist in 2022 is $249,760 with an insignificant level of unemployment.
 The highest paying jobs in the field were with outpatient care centers and local governments.
-Those practicing psychiatry in Oregon, Minnesota and Wyoming tend to earn higher salaries.
+Those practicing psychiatry in New Mexico, Wyoming, Missouri, Maine and New Jersey tend to earn higher than average salaries.

 Psychiatry includes the specialty fields of addiction, forensic, child and adolescent, and geriatric psychiatry.
 There are also specialties in clinical neuropsychology, pain management, sleep medicine, psychosomatic medicine and hospice and palliative medicine.
 Each specialty area requires up to two years of specialized training.